Detecting hidden structures from a static loading experiment: topology optimization meets physics-informed neural networks: Results

+To visualize what happens in the absence of regularization, consider a random instance of the neural network $\phi = \bar{\phi}(\mathbf{x},\boldsymbol{\theta}_\phi)$ (Fig.~\ref{fig:LevelSet}a, left) and the corresponding material distribution $\rho = \mathrm{sigmoid}(\phi/\delta)$ with $\delta = 0.01$ (Fig.~\ref{fig:LevelSet}a, center).
 The sigmoid transformation ensures that $\rho$ never drops below 0 or exceeds 1, leading to large regions corresponding to one phase or the other.
 However, the thickness of the transition region where $\rho$ goes from 0 to 1 is not everywhere uniform, resulting in large zones where $\rho$ assumes nonphysical values between 0 and 1 (Fig.~\ref{fig:LevelSet}a, center).
 This behavior stems from the non-uniformity of the gradient norm $|\nabla \phi|$ along the material boundaries $\phi = 0$, with small and large values of $|\nabla \phi|$ leading to wide and narrow transition regions, respectively (Fig.~\ref{fig:LevelSet}a, right).

-We propose to regularize the material density by forcing the gradient norm $|\nabla \phi|$ to be unity in a narrow band $\Omega_\mathrm{eik}$ of width $w$ along the material boundaries defined by the zero level-set $\phi = 0$.
+We propose to regularize the material density by forcing $|\nabla \phi|$ to be unity in a narrow band $\Omega_\mathrm{eik}$ of width $w$ along the material boundaries defined by $\phi = 0$.
 In this way, $\phi$ becomes a signed distance function to the material boundary in the narrow band, thereby constraining the gradient of $\rho$ to be constant along the interface.
 To ensure that the narrow band covers the near-entirety of the transition region where $\rho$ goes from 0 to 1, we choose $w = 10 \delta$ so that $\rho = \mathrm{sigmoid}(\pm w/2\delta) = \mathrm{sigmoid}(\pm 5) \simeq 0$ or $1$ along the edge of the narrow band.
 To illustrate the effect of such regularization, we consider the previous random instance of the neural network $\phi = \bar{\phi}(\mathbf{x},\boldsymbol{\theta}_\phi)$ and enforce the constraint $|\nabla \phi| = 1$ in the narrow band $\Omega_\mathrm{eik}$ along its zero level-set (Fig.~\ref{fig:LevelSet}b, left and right).
 The zero level-set is kept fixed to facilitate comparison with the unregularized case (Fig.~\ref{fig:LevelSet}a).
 With $\phi$ now behaving like a signed-distance function in the narrow band, a uniform transition thickness for $\rho$ along all material boundaries is achieved, without large regions of intermediate density values (Fig.~\ref{fig:LevelSet}b, center).

 In practice, we implement this regularization into our PINN-based TO framework by including an `eikonal' loss term $\mathcal{L}_\mathrm{eik}$ in \eqref{eq:TotalLoss}, which takes the form

 where $\Omega_\mathrm{eik}^d = \{\mathbf{x}_i \in \Omega^d : |\phi(\mathbf{x}_i)| < w/2\}$.
 The aim of this term is to penalize deviations away from the constraint $|\nabla \phi| = 1$ in the narrow band $\Omega_\mathrm{eik}$ of width $w$ along the interface defined by the zero level-set $\phi = 0$.
 Because finding the subset of collocation points $\mathbf{x}_i$ in $\Omega^d$ belonging to the true narrow band of width $w$ at every step of the training process would be too expensive, we instead relax the domain over which the constraint $|\nabla \phi| = 1$ is active by utilizing the subset $\Omega_\mathrm{eik}^d$ of collocation points that satisfy $|\phi(\mathbf{x}_i)| < w/2$.
 As the constraint $|\nabla \phi| = 1$ is progressively better satisfied during the training process, $\Omega_\mathrm{eik}^d$ will eventually overlap the true narrow band of width $w$ along the zero level-set of $\phi$ (Fig.~\ref{fig:LevelSet}c).